Birthday: South Korea

 South Korea was one of the last countries to use a form of East Asian age reckoning for many official purposes.
-Prior to June 2023, three systems were used together—"Korean ages" that start with 1 at birth and increase every January 1st with the Gregorian New Year, "year ages" that start with 0 at birth and otherwise increase the same way, and "actual ages" that start with 0 at birth and increase each birthday.
-First birthday celebrations was heavily celebrated, despite usually having little to do with the child's age.
-In June 2023, all Korean ages were set back at least one year, and official ages henceforth are reckoned only by birthdays.
+Prior to June 2023, three systems were used together—"Korean ages" that start with 1 at birth and increase every January 1 with the Gregorian New Year, "year ages" that start with 0 at birth and otherwise increase the same way, and "actual ages" that start with 0 at birth and increase each birthday.
+In June 2023, all Korean ages were set back at least one year, and official ages are now reckoned only by birthdays.
+First birthdays in Korea are heavily celebrated, despite having traditionally had little to do with the child's age.